WildlifeSouth.com Photography Tips and Tools

 • Applying adjectives and adverbs to describe the quality of the bird vocalization.

-Examples might include; 'Flute like' for the Thrushes, 'Whistle like' for the Eastern Meadowlark and the Rose-breasted Grosbeak, 'Buzzy' for the Blue-winged and Golden Winged Warbler, a 'harsh Rattle' for the House Wren call, a 'descending Whinny' for the Screech Owl or Downy Woodpecker, or 'Nasally' for the Red-breasted Nuthatch.
+Examples of using adjectives or adverbs might include: "flute like" for the thrushes, "whistle like" for the Eastern Meadowlark and the Rose-breasted Grosbeak, "buzzy" for the Blue-winged and Golden Winged Warbler, a "harsh Rattle" for the House Wren call, a "descending whinny" for the Screech Owl or Downy Woodpecker, or "nasally" for the Red-breasted Nuthatch.

-Realize that the examples in the last 3 bullets (phonetics, mnemonic, and adjective/adverb descriptions), are popular representations and there is no reason one should not make up their own versions.
+Realize that the examples in the last 3 bullets (phonetics, mnemonic, and adjective/adverb descriptions), are popular representations and there is no reason one shouldn't make up their own versions.
 What works for you is the right thing to use.

-As an example, I like to group the birds that trill into 'Insect Sounding' and 'Non-Insect Sounding'.
+As an example, I like to group the birds that trill into "insect sounding" and "non-insect sounding" categories.
 What sounds like an insect to me might not to other folks.
-I have also attached the description 'small yappy dog barking' to the Black-crowned Night-Heron.
+I have also attached the description "small yappy dog barking" to the Black-crowned Night Heron.
 Others may not think it sounds like a small dog barking at all.
 But if it helps me remember, that's what counts.

-Learning bird vocalizations will take repetitive study along with field experience.
-Don't expect to memorize 50 birds songs in a week and remember them the next week.
-One really needs to experience the vocalizations they have studied in the field to set particular species into memory.
+Learning bird vocalizations requires repetitive study in addition to field experience.
+Don't expect to memorize 50 bird songs in a week and remember them the next.
+It's important to experience vocalizations in the field to help set particular species into memory.
 There is no substitute for field experience.

 The following are suggested tools for learning bird vocalizations.
-While there are many methods and resources available for learning bird vocalizations, I personally use the following and endorse all of them.
-I placed the tools in order of skill level.
-If you are just starting out I strongly suggest the first two sets of audio CD's.
-If you are at an intermediate level with your bird song repertoire, than I suggest the Stoke's 3 CD set or the Thayer Software, or even better... a combination of both.
+While there are many methods and resources available for learning bird songs, I personally use the following and endorse all of them.
+I placed the tools in what I consider a logical order of progression.
+If you are just starting out I strongly suggest the first two sets of audio CDs.
+If you are at an intermediate level with your bird song repertoire, then Larkwire, the Thayer Software, and/or the Stoke's 3 CD set would be appropriate.

-One of the benefits of using an audio CD (the first three tools mentioned) as a method of learning is that you can study while in the car.
-Most folks spend a fair amount of time on the road, traveling between family visits, work, or vacations.
+One of the benefits of using an audio CD as a method of learning is you can study while in the car.
+Most folks spend a fair amount of time on the road traveling between work and home, family visits, and vacations.
 What better way to spend that time than learning something you have a vested interest in.

 Birding by Ear Eastern/Central